 While this should still be considered affordable for a commercial-sized flat burr grinder, it’s hard to argue that it’s a budget grinder that everybody should rush out to get.

-It will be available in a few months, and I’m sure the hype will be massive.
+It’s already available to order, and I’m sure the hype will be massive.

-But that doesn’t mean that you should get it.
+But that doesn’t mean that you should get it yet.

 If you already have a DF64 with SSP burrs, there’s no improvement in the cup.
 So until you have more enticing burr options, it’s hard to say exactly who the DF83 is for.

 While my first impression of the grinder overall is excellent, I will, of course, update this article with new observations as I use the grinder on a daily basis.